nvim-lua/lsp-status.nvim/README.md

 -- buffer autocommands
 on_attach(client)
 config(config_vals) -- Configure lsp-status
-status() -- One example out-of-the-box statusline component (as shown in the images above)
+-- Table of client capabilities extended to signal support for progress messages capabilities status() -- One example out-of-the-box statusline component (as shown in the images above)
 ```
 ### Protocol Extensions